withparadox2/Slowly/README.md

 - Backup all letters of a certain friend by downloading a single text file, excluding photos
 - All functions work well on mobile broswers

+### Note:
-**Note:** All data is fetched from Slowly's server and stored in browser's local storage.
+- All data is fetched from Slowly's server and stored in browser's local storage.
 You should never leak any sensitive data like token or verification code to others.
+- The purpose of this website is to be a companion to official app, instead of replacing it thoroughly.

 ## Build
 Install dependencies: `npm install`

 Then start server by executing command: `npm run serve`

-## Other commands
+### Other commands

 - `npm run build`: build to generate bundles
 - `npm run ar`: build and run bundle size analyzer